teamtwofer/dinosaurinspector/README.md

 For the server we are using two typescript built libraries, nestjs and typeorm.

 ### Database
-We use sqlite for testing and we use postgres for development.
+We use postgresql for all our environments.
-Ensure you create the table in postgres (dinosaur_development) and create a user `bbayard` with a password `potato`.
+Ensure you create these tables in postgres locally (dinosaur_development dinosaur_testing) and create a user `bbayard` with a password `potato`. <-- should probably change this

 #### Add uuid extension
+Run:
-`CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`
+`CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` in both the testing and development databases.

 ## Client stuff